kenhkan/angular-curve/README.md

 1. I assume you have [Node.js/NPM](http://nodejs.org/)
 2. You need [Grunt](http://gruntjs.com/): `npm install -g grunt`
-3. Clone this repo: `git clone https://github.com/kenhkan/ng-brunch.git`
-4. Get NPM and Bower deps (Bower automatically run): `npm install`
-5. Install Pygments so that [Docker](https://github.com/jbt/docker) can generate documentation for you, docco-style: `pip pygments`
+3. Install Pygments so that [Docker](https://github.com/jbt/docker) can generate documentation for you, docco-style: `pip pygments`
-6. (Optional) Configure Compass by editing the `sass:` attribute in `config.coffee`
+4. (Optional) Configure Compass by editing the `sass:` attribute in `config.coffee`
+5. Get NPM and Bower deps: `npm install`

 ## Usage

+1. Clone this repo: `git clone https://github.com/kenhkan/ng-brunch.git`
-1. Open up `app/assets/index.html` and edit the variables starting with a `$`
+2. Open up `app/assets/index.html` and edit the variables starting with a `$`
-2. Replace `$APP_NAME` with your app name in both `app/assets/index.html` and `app/assets/loader.js`.
+3. Replace `$APP_NAME` with your app name in both `app/assets/index.html` and `app/assets/loader.js`.
 This will be automated in a setup script in the future.
 4. Run `grunt` to get Karma running, watching for file changes, and a server